 Books that provide an interesting overview of acoustics include:

-An undisputed book in the understanding of Turbulence is the book on “Turbulent Flows” by Stephen B. Pope.
+An undisputed book on the understanding of Turbulence is the book on “Turbulent Flows” by Stephen B. Pope.
 An alternative for readers who would prefer slightly different notations is “Turbulence: An Introduction for Scientists and Engineers” by P. Davidson.
 Both these books are excellent for the use of engineers, scientists, mathematicians, and hobbyists alike.

 Thermodynamics and Data Tables